tuenti/ikusth/README.md

 Credits & Contact
 -----------------

-`chkbugreport-locks-plugin` was created by [Tuenti Technologies S.L.](http://github.com/tuenti)
+`ikusth` was created by [Tuenti Technologies S.L.](http://github.com/tuenti)

 You can follow Tuenti engineering team on Twitter [@tuentieng](http://twitter.com/tuentieng).

 License
 -------

-`chkbugreport-locks-plugin` is available under the GPL, Version 2.0.
+`ikusth` is available under the GPL, Version 2.0.
 See LICENSE file for more info.